ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab00.md

 # Introduction

 Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.
 You will write your first Python program that will print a specific text output on your computer display.
+There are helpers (TAs or undergrad mentors) in each row to assist you.

-If you miss your discussion section, you need to make up this lab in CSIL (the Computer Science Instructional Lab in Harold Frank Hall) on your own time, by {{page.due | date_to_rfc822 }}
+If you miss your discussion section, you need to make up this lab in CSIL (the Computer Science Instructional Lab in Harold Frank Hall) on your own time, by {{page.due | date_to_rfc822 }}.

 ## Goals for this lab